google/ads-api-report-fetcher/README.md

 * `sheet.is-append` - whether data in the sheet should be overwritten (default) or appended.

 Options specific for JSON writer:
-* `json.destination-folder` - output folder where json files will be created
+* `json.output-path` - output folder where json files will be created
 * `json.file-per-customer` - create a CSV file per customer (default: false) (*NodeJS version only*)
 * `json.format` - output format: "json" (JSON) or "jsonl" (JSON Lines)
 * `json.value-format` - value format - representation of values: "arrays" (values as arrays), "objects" (values as objects), "raw" (raw output)